punkstar/mageconfigsync/README.md

     php bin/mageconfigsync dump --help

+The dump command outputs the current contents of the configuration as YAML to stdout.
+Specify `--env` and the environment will be added as the first key, for convenience.

 ### Load

     php bin/mageconfigsync load --help

+The load command synchronises the database with the contents of the file.
+Any changed lines will be output to stderr.
+The `--env` option will determine which section of the YAML file is loaded.

 ### Diff

     php bin/mageconfigsync diff --help configuration_file.yaml

+The diff command will tell you the difference between the values in the YAML file and the values in the database.
+The `--env` option will determine which section of the YAML file is loaded.
+A non-zero exit code is the number of differences found.

 ## Example Scenario